DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

-Pressing a cursor routing key in combination with the Space key scrolls the braille display to the right such that the visible portion of the current line begins with that character.
+Pressing a cursor routing key in combination with the Space key scrolls the braille display to the right such that the visible portion of the prompt begins with that character.

 The forward key pans the braille display to the right, and the Backward key pans it to the left.